-He currently serves on the Board of Directors of FIRST in Louisiana-Mississippi, the Board of Directors of the Greater New Orleans Science and Engineering Fair, and the Board of Directors of the Greater New Orleans Science, Technology, Engineering and Mathematics Initiative (Core Element).
+He currently serves on the Board of Directors of the New Orleans Bioinnovation Center, the Board of Directors of FIRST in Louisiana-Mississippi, the Board of Directors of the Greater New Orleans Science and Engineering Fair, and the Board of Directors of the Greater New Orleans Science, Technology, Engineering and Mathematics Initiative (Core Element).
 He previously has served as a member of the ASEE Board of Directors, as President of ASEE, as Chairman of the ASEE Engineering Deans' Council, as Chairman of the ASEE Engineering Research Council, as Chairman of the Council of Deans Subcommittee of the National Aeronautics and Space Administration’s Aeronautics Research Advisory Committee, as Chairman of the Board of Trustees of the Department of Energy's National Institute for Global Environmental Change, as a member of the ASME Task Force on Federal Engineering Research Funding, as a member of the Louisiana Governor’s Advisory Task Force on Funding and Efficiency of the Department of Environmental Quality, as a member of the Louisiana Governor’s Emergency Preparedness Advisory Council, as a member of the Board of Trustees of the Southeastern Universities Research Association (SURA) and as a member of the Board of Directors of Wink Companies, LLC.
 He has also served as a member of the Board of Directors of the Alliance for Science and Technology Research in America (ASTRA), the Louisiana Innovation Council, the EPSCoR Committee of the Louisiana Board of Regents, the Nominating Committee for the Southeast Louisiana Flood Protection Authorities, the Executive Board of the Louisiana Universities Marine Consortium (LUMCON), and the Board of Trustees of the Advocates for Science and Math Education (Sci High).

 Updated: September 2016